Dynatrace/Dynatrace-AppMon-Chef/README.md

 This recipe creates/updates Dynatrace Server user accounts.
 The user account configuration is passed as node attributes.
 Please refer to the `.kitchen.yml` file for details.

+### server_user_groups

+*Configures server groups.*

+This recipe creates/updates Dynatrace Server groups.
+The group configuration is passed as node attributes.
+Please refer to the `.kitchen.yml` file for details.

 ### wsagent_package

 *Installs the Dynatrace WebServer Agent package.*